premAI-io/state-of-open-source-ai/eval-datasets.md

 Similar to [Code Generation on HumanEval Leaderboard](#code-generation-on-humaneval), [Big Code Models Leaderboard](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard) tackles the code generation tasks.
 Moreover, the latter leaderboard consider not only python code generation models but multilingual code generation models as well.
-The primarily benchmarks used are:
+In the leaderboard, only open pre-trained multilingual code models are compared using the following primary benchmarks:

 * [HumanEval](humaneval-benchmark)
 * [MultiPL-E](https://huggingface.co/datasets/nuprl/MultiPL-E): Translation of HumanEval to 18 programming languages.